 DSLRs have long been the gold standard when it comes to photography and they make excellent vlogging cameras as well.
 With the option to change lenses, the ability to control things like ISO, focus points, and depth of field, excellent low light performance, and killer image quality, these cameras give you tons of options.
 But they have their downsides, including price, weight, and a steep learning curve to get the most out of all of those features.

 Mirrorless cameras are the new kids on the block and they are becoming wildly popular with photographers and videographers due to their relatively lightweight, interchangeable lenses, versatility, and crystal-clear images.
 If you want a camera that comes with most of the bells and whistles of a heavy DSLR, but in a much smaller and lighter package, a mirrorless camera is perfect.

-Action cams are designed and marketed as cameras that can be strapped to your chest when you go skydiving, taken underwater, or suction-cupped to the front of your surfboard.
+Sometimes also called “point of view” cameras, action cams are designed and marketed as cameras that can be strapped to your chest when you go skydiving, taken underwater, or suction-cupped to the front of your surfboard for a first-person, immersive perspective.
 But that’s not all they’re good for.
-Action cameras are small in size but pack a huge punch when it comes to features, video quality, and durability.
+They are small in size but pack a huge punch when it comes to features, video quality, and durability.
 If you are the type of vlogger who wants to take video of yourself swimming in a waterfall—and then talk about it on your vlog afterward—an action cam may be perfect for you.